-Award-winning folk-roots singer Dave Gunning remembers his first live concert at the age of eight when he saw Canadian folk legends John Allan Cameron and Stan Rogers.
-He remembers his first professional gig playing a local restaurant in his hometown at age 15.
+Award-winning folk-roots singer Dave Gunning remembers his first live concert at the age of eight when he saw Canadian folk legends, John Allan Cameron and Stan Rogers.
+He remembers his first professional gig playing at a local restaurant in his hometown at age 15.
 But when asked if there was a particular moment that has stayed with him over his 23-year career as a musician, he has difficulty pointing to a single highlight.

 “I didn’t have pressure or expectations on myself.
 I wasn’t thinking about it too hard; I was just recording.
 And I think for that reason, the record has a very relaxed feel to it.” – Dave Gunning on recording his latest album Up Against The Sky.